 The story behind 1994's Fantastic Four film is actually more interesting than the film itself.
-In 1992, the German production company Constantin Films had been sitting on the movie rights to the Fantastic Four comics series for a number of years, and their option on the characters was set to expire by the end of the year unless they started filming something - anything - right away.
+As the 1990s dawned, the German production company Constantin Films, which had been sitting on the movie rights to the Fantastic Four comics series for a number of years, realized that their option on the characters was set to expire unless they started shooting something - anything - right away.
 Constantin had envisioned The Fantastic Four as a big budget film (supposedly around $40 million), with a heavy reliance on eye-popping special effects, but they were unable to secure enough financing to begin the project.
-With the deadline looming and desperate to get cameras rolling, Constantin knocked on the door of New Horizons Productions, home of of B-Movie legend Roger Corman - a man who certainly knows a thing or two about makin' movies quick and makin' em cheap.
+With a deadline looming and desperate to get cameras rolling, Constantin knocked on the door of New Horizons Productions, home of of B-Movie legend Roger Corman - a man who certainly knows a thing or two about makin' movies quick and makin' em cheap.
 Corman and Constantin shook hands and before long The Fantastic Four had a cast, a director, a shooting schedule (of less than a month), and a budget of just $1.5 million to make it all happen.
 Yeah, that's Roger Corman all over.

 Befitting its minuscule budget and pared-down presentation, The Fantastic Four plays like an ambitious fan film, or a pilot for an extremely cheap television series.
 When we first meet scientific genius Reed Richards (Alex Hyde-White) and his close friend, athlete and tough guy Ben Grimm (Michael Bailey Smith) they're college students living at Mrs. Storm's off campus Boarding House, where they're idolized by their landlady's two young children, Sue and Johnny.
 (Geek trivia note: the pint-sized Sue Storm is played by a young Mercedes McNab, who would eventually go on to play the bloodsucking hottie "Harmony" in TV's "Buffy the Vampire Slayer" and its spinoff, "Angel.")
 Reed and his lab partner Victor Von Doom (Joseph Culp) are working on an experiment that will harness the energy from a passing comet called "Colossus."
 Naturally, something goes horribly wrong, Victor is believed killed in the ensuing explosion, and only the timely intervention of Ben saves Reed from the same fate.